 Students are given a level based on department assessment criteria and in line with the old national curriculum levels*.
 It is expected that students in year 7 will be working between Level 2 and Level 4 by the end of the year; in year 8 they will be working between Level 3 and Level 5 and in Year 9, between Level 3 and Level 7.

 *These could be changing, nationally

-Contact Mr O'Neill,, Head of Department for further information:
+Contact Mr O'Neill, (Head of MFL) for further information: